 It is very rare for us to chose a distiller twice in a row to have a product as spirits of the month but Last Shot Distilling has come out with another great product

-This is one of his first releases a 11 month old bourbon whiskey aged in a new char 15 gallon barrels.
-Subsequent releases ( now just being bottled) are coming from barrels t as twice as big at 30 gallons and aged for two to three years ( this entirely ends on how the whiskey progresses Chris is vey careful to barrel when it is at its peak and not sticking to a particular age just for bragging rights or public perception.
+This is one of his first releases an 11-month-old bourbon whiskey aged in new char 15-gallon barrels.
+Subsequent releases ( now just being bottled) are coming from barrels t as twice as big at 30 gallons and aged for two to three years ( this entirely ends on how the whiskey progresses Chris is very careful to barrel when it is at its peak and not sticking to a particular age just for bragging rights or public perception.

 There was an earlier release of this whiskey which was barrels in a 5 gallons whiskey barrel and its review can be found here.

 Made in small – about 100 gallon stills, they concentrate on small batch and quality.
 Their current line up includes a nicely flavorful vodka, a 100% corn unaged white whiskey, a dry white maple distillate, a sweet maple distillate, an unaged white whiskey called Lightning Whiskey using a bourbon mash bill and named after a famous class/type sailboat that was made on the property.
 The white whiskey was put in fresh new charred American oak barrels and now that stocks of this whiskey have been aged and bottled it is now abourbon and what we are reviewing today!

 Appearance: Clear, Nice gold color to the whiskey, reminds me of the highest grade of first-run maple syrup the light amber grade. lightly darker than its younger sibling but not by much.On swirling it coats the glass with a medium coat and very rapidly forming legs leaving an edge line with legs and some small droplets.